lizatennis8/portfolio/README.md

 * _Turn on your computer_
 * _Make yourself comfortable_
 * _Open your web browser_
-* _Find and click on the link to this application_
+* _Use this link https://github.com/lizatennis8/portfolio.git to open the application_
 * _Sit back and enjoy_

 _This program is best experienced in a comfortable chair with a glass of wine in hand_